pourmand1376/al-folio/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Master of science student at <a href="http://www.sharif.edu/" target="_blank">Sharif University of Technology</a>
+description: MSc student in AI at <a href="http://www.sharif.edu/" target="_blank">Sharif University of Technology</a>

 profile:
   align: right